cgnd/cgnd.dev/content/posts/2023-07-16-enforce-zephyr-code-quality-pre-commit/index.md

 An earlier revision of this article recommended running `clang-format` as a pre-commit hook.
 While this is still possible, there are some downsides to running `clang-format` automatically via `pre-commit` (for example, `clang-format` formatting [does not 100% align](https://github.com/zephyrproject-rtos/zephyr/issues/52712#issuecomment-1516541794) with the Zephyr project coding style and needs some manual fixing).

 I have updated this article to focus on using `pre-commit` to automatically run the Zephyr `checkpatch.pl` script as recommended by the [Zephyr project coding style](https://docs.zephyrproject.org/latest/contribute/guidelines.html#coding-style).
+If you're interested in setting up `clang-format` as a `pre-commit` hook, check out [this article](https://interrupt.memfault.com/blog/pre-commit#clang-format) from the Interrupt blog.

 {{< /notice >}}